ZTF666/ZTF_SN34KII_SCRIPT/README.md

 ```
 Kali linux or parrotOs & wireshark
 if else
-get airmon-ng and you'll be fine
+get aircrack-ng and you'll be fine
 ```
 ## Starting monitoring interface
 ```